moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node/upgrade-docker.md

 docker ps -a
 ```

-The container ID is the first column and if you're running multiple docker containers, you can identify it by the image name of `moondancelabs/tanssi`.
+The container ID is the first column and if you're running multiple Docker containers, you can identify it by the image name of `moondancelabs/tanssi`.
 You can run the stop command as follows:

 ```bash
 docker stop INSERT_YOUR_CONTAINER_ID_HERE